 She shuffled on her feet.
 “I have my ways.”

 She had no clue.
-He should let her and then whatever disaster she found, he could tease her about for the next decade.
+I should let her and then whatever disaster she found, I could tease her about for the next decade.
 At least she wasn’t crying again.

 “I am.”